Coburg North, Melbourne — Serving All of Victoria

 At a glance

 When you're specifying a commercial kitchen canopy in Melbourne, the filter choice is the single most influential decision on day-to-day cleaning workload and long-term grease management.
 Get it right and your canopy stays compliant with the AS 1851-2012 cleaning schedule with minimal staff effort.
-Get it wrong and you'll either fight grease build-up every week or pay for replacement filters every couple of years.
+Get it wrong and you'll either pay for replacement filters every couple of years or fight fire-risk issues over high-heat cooking.

 This guide compares the two filter types you'll actually be choosing between — baffle vs honeycomb filter — covers how each works, the grease capture mechanics, cleaning frequency, lifespan, and which one suits which cooking style.
-We also explain why galvanised steel baffle filters keep getting quoted by cheap suppliers despite being the wrong choice for commercial use.
+We also explain why baffles are the only correct choice over char grills, and why galvanised steel baffle filters keep getting quoted by cheap suppliers despite being non-compliant for commercial use.

 How baffle filters work

-• Self-draining — captured grease flows out the bottom into the canopy trough during operation, not sitting in the filter
+• Self-draining — captured grease flows out the bottom into the canopy gutter during operation, not sitting in the filter

 How aluminium honeycomb filters work